cjstoddard/PicoCalc-uf2/MircoPython/README.md

 I updated main.py to include the line "from picocalc_system import run" so you can use the run command without typing in the import command everytime the PicoCalc boots up.

+I updated Netchk.py to set the device time from the internet.

 Update 4-26-2025
 I ported Hamurabi to MicroPython, mostly just to practice MicroPython.
 I added my boot.py and main.py files as well, along with the module files, placed properly in a lib folder.
 I found the defaults were not working for me for whatever reason.
 If you find your PicoCalc is not loading properly using the standard setup, try removing evrything from the Pico and upload the contents of the Boot Files folder to your Pico and see if it works.
 Netchk.py is a simple program to check to make sure the PicoCalc has mounted the SD card and connected to the Wifi after booting.
 To run a program, use the following commands;